jspsych/jsPsych/docs/overview/plugins.md

 </head>
 ```

 Once a plugin is loaded, you can use JavaScript to define a trial that uses that plugin.
 All jsPsych trials need a `type` parameter, which tells jsPsych what plugin to use to run the trial.
 The trial's `type` is similar to the plugin name, but it always starts with "jsPsych" and is written in _camel case_ rather than with dashes between the words.
-The trial's `type` parameter should NOT be a string (i.e. no quotes around the `type` value).
+The trial's `type` parameter should NOT be a string (i.e., no quotes around the `type` value).
 Here are some examples of plugin names and types:

 | Plugin name                  | Type                         |
 | ---------------------------- | ---------------------------- |